-Your vehicle was fully protected when it was new, but now that is getting along in years and starting to show its true mileage, wouldn’t now be the time you would need protection the most?
-Get your free quote from Endurance today on vehicle protection and know that you’re working with the nation’s premier provider of extended vehicle protection.
-We offer affordable payment plans to fit into any budget and our award-winning customer service is always here to assist.
-At the end of the day, the question really isn’t whether or not it is smart to buy an extended car warranty, but rather, can you afford not to?
-Call us today to get back to the world of worry-free driving!
+Your vehicle was fully protected when it was new, but now that it is getting along in years and showing its true mileage, wouldn’t it be the time you would need protection the most?
+Get your free quote from Endurance today on vehicle protection, and know that you’re working with the nation’s premier provider of award-winning extended vehicle protection.
+We offer affordable payment plans to fit any budget, ranging from a basic powertrain warranty as low as just $79 a month to near factory-like coverage with a small list of exclusions.

 Our award-winning customer service is always here to assist.
 You’ll even get access to the exclusive Endurance Mobile app, where you can access your contract, request complimentary roadside assistance and towing, and much more.
 All Endurance plans also come with other complimentary services, including trip interruption coverage and rental car reimbursements.
 You’ll even be able to take your vehicle into any ASE Certified mechanic or repair shop, including your dealership, while also enjoying an entire year’s worth of FREE Elite Benefits, including extra perks and savings like tire repairs or replacements, collision discounts, and more.

 Ultimately, the question isn’t whether it is wise to buy an extended car warranty but whether you can afford not to.
 Call us at (800) 253-8203 for a FREE quote, or shop online today to get back to the world of worry-free driving!
 You can also find other informative articles on automotive topics ranging from extended car warranty coverage comparisons to vehicle buying guides, DIY maintenance tips and more at the Endurance blog.